wlodarcd-capgemini/awstraining-backend/README.md

 This will automatically provision AWS infrastructure.

 ## Configuring secrets in AWS
-Then go to AWS Secret Manager, copy ARN of created Secret and set it in the task definition for the region that you are deploying.
+In order for our application to be able to access AWS Secrets Manager containing credentials for basic auth, please go to AWS Secret Manager, copy ARN of the created Secret and set it in the task definition for the region that you are deploying.

-Look for:
+Search for (e.g. in EMEA-TEST tak definition, if you are deploying to EMEA TEST):
 ```
 <<TODO: set ARN of secrets manager>>
 ```